jpsca/sqla-wrapper/docs/docs/index.md

 It works with the [newer 2.0 style query API introduced in SQLAlchemy 1.4](https://docs.sqlalchemy.org/en/14/glossary.html#term-2.0-style), and can be used with most web frameworks.

 ## Includes

 - A [SQLAlchemy wrapper](sqlalchemy-wrapper), that does all the SQLAlchemy setup and gives you:
-    - A session class to instance and a scoped_session, both extended with some useful active-record-like methods.
+    - A scoped session extended with some useful active-record-like methods.
     - A declarative base class
     - A helper for performant testing with a real database